DFHack/dfhack/docs/Installing.rst

 can run DF with DFHack by launching either the DFHack app or the original Dwarf Fortress app.

+Even if you have a non-Steam version of DF (i.e. Itch or Classic), you can still install DFHack from Steam to get the benefits of automatic updates and Steam cloud backups.
+In this case, install DFHack from Steam and then move your DF installation into the Steam-created ``Dwarf Fortress`` directory.
+You have to run DF via the DFHack app in the Steam client in order to benefit from the Steam cloud backup features.

 If you download from GitHub, downloads are available at the bottom of the release notes for each release, under a section named "Assets" (which you may have to expand).
 The name of the file indicates which DF version, platform, and